Neural Link Prediction with Walk Pooling: WalkPool for link prediction by subgraph classification

 While the node- and link-level features are similar to the heuristics of counting walks, $\mathtt{graph}^{\tau,+}$ and $\mathtt{graph}^{\tau,-}$ are not directly useful for link prediction as discussed in the introduction: the information related to the presence of $\{i, j\}$ is obfuscated by the summation over the entire subgraph (by taking the trace).

 SEAL attempts to remedy a similar issue for average (as opposed to $\mathrm{tr}(\mP^\tau)$) pooling by labeling nodes by distance from the link.
 Here we propose a principled alternative.
-Since transition probabilities are normalized and have clear topological meaning, we can suppress irrelevant information by measuring the perturbation of graph-level features,

-This ``background subtraction'' induces a data-driven soft limit on the longest loop length so that, by design, $\Delta \mathtt{graph}^\tau$ concentrates around the focal link.
-In Appendix~D, we demonstrate locality of \walkpool.
+Since transition probabilities are normalized and have clear topological meaning, we can suppress irrelevant information by measuring the perturbation of graph-level features, $ \Delta \mathtt{graph}^{\tau} = \mathtt{graph}^{\tau,+}- \mathtt{graph}^{\tau,-}. $ This ``background subtraction'' induces a data-driven soft limit on the longest loop length so that, by design, $\Delta \mathtt{graph}^\tau$ concentrates around the focal link.
+In Appendix~E, we demonstrate locality of \walkpool.
 Compared to node labeling, the perturbation approach does not manually assign a relative position (which may wrongly suggest that nodes at the same distance from the candidate link are of equal importance).

 In summary, with \walkpool, for all $\mathcal{G}\in \{\mathcal{G}_{\{i,j\}}:\{i,j\}\in \mathcal{E}^c\}$, we read a list of features as